|

 I am willing to accept new

-entries for this accommodation list at no cost.
+website mentions this website and Oradour-sur-Glane.
 If you would like your property added,

-please write with full details to:
+please email with full details to:

 michael@oradour.info This section of the website is checked regularly and

-Back to top
+Back to top of page

 - There is plenty of free car parking space in

-Oradour-sur-Glane, starting with that at the Centre de la Mémoire, this parking can
+the new Oradour-sur-Glane, starting with that at the Centre de la Mémoire, this parking can

-addition there is a large car-park just off the roundabout by the Centre de la
+addition there is a large car-park just off the roundabout by the Centre de la Mémoire on the D9, see the village plan for details.
+If

 towing a caravan you are probably best advised to leave the caravan on a